Storage design considerations

 With any SAP HANA certified profile that is listed as Appliance, storage is already provided or must be attached precisely as described.

 When you provision more storage for an SAP HANA instance, you must adhere to mandatory TDI storage requirements.
-For more information, see SAP TDI (SAP HANA Tailored Data Center Integration) & IBM Power.
+For more information, see IBM System Storage Architecture and Configuration Guide for SAP HANA TDI v2.31.pdf.

 The requirements include multiple volumes that are assigned to the DATA and LOG LVMs, with the striping and multipath enhancements increase I/O performance.
 For more information, see the following documents: